vandersonmota/fcreplay/DEV.md

 ```
 ./dev_site.sh
 ```

+Run with './dev_site.sh --debug' to enable debugpy debugging for vscode

 ## Processing order:
 Processing a replay involves many steps.
 To start with, look at the `main` function of loop.py